UVA-LavaLab/PIMeval-PIMbench/misc-bench/hamming-string-match/README.md

 ### Data Format

-Running the string match algorithm requires both a text file and a keys file.
+Running the string match algorithm requires a text file, a keys file, and a max hamming distance file.
 The text file should consist of a string to be matched against.
 The keys file should contain the keys to be matched, with each key on a newline, as well as a blank line at the end of the file.
 Do not include duplicate keys.
-The hamming distance file should contain one unsigned integer.
+The hamming distance file should contain one unsigned integer representing the maximum number of character substitutions a key can have while stile matching part of the text.

 ### Data Generator Instructions